svaksha/devya/README.md

 # DEVYA

-Development sandbox of scripts, interesting statistics, jupyter notebooks and other WIP errata I worked with is stored in this single repo.
+Development sandbox of scripts, jupyter notebooks and other errata collection when I experiment with libraries, interesting statistics & visualization exercises on topics of interest.

 ----